Standing Rock

 Frank Goodcloud adds his opinion to the dispute raging at Standing Rock about land leasing.
 He encourages the five young men traveling to Washington advocate for their people with honesty, invoking the strength of the Japanese against the Russians.

-• Song about the thunder bird nation (1911)
+• Song of the buffalo hunt (a) (1911)

 Departed from here